spessasus/spessasynth_core/docs/extra/all-npm-exports.md

 # NPN Exports

-This is a (non-exhaustive) list of exports in the NPM package
+This is a (non-exhaustive) list of exports in the NPM package.

 !!!
 Tip